benelan/need-info-action/README.md

    ],
    labelsToCheck: ['bug', 'enhancement'],
    labelToAdd: 'need more info'
 }
  ```

  ### New Issue Webhook
 - The Action checks if a new issue has at least one of the `labelsToCheck`.
 If it does, it checks the issue body for the `requiredContent`.
-  - If the issue satisfies the requirements then the Action ends.
+  - If the issue satisfies all of the requirements then the Action ends.
-  - If the requirement is not satisfied then `labelToAdd` is added to the issue.
+  - If any requirement is not satisfied then `labelToAdd` is added to the issue.
 The Action comments on the issue with the `response` for all of the `requiredContent` items that were not provided.
 - If the issue does not have any `labelsToCheck` then the Action ends.

 ### Issue Comment Webhook
-- If there is a comment on an issue with `labelToAdd` then the Action checks the comment for any `requiredContent`.
-If the comment satisfies any ONE `requiredContent` item then the `labelToAdd` is removed from the issue.
+- If there is a comment on an issue with `labelToAdd`, then the Action checks the comment for any `requiredContent`.
+  - If the comment satisfies any ONE `requiredContent` item then the `labelToAdd` is removed from the issue.
-- If the content does not have any `requiredContent` then the Action ends.
+  - If the comment does not have any `requiredContent` then the Action ends.

-> **Note:** If there were multiple content items that the commenter needed and they only provided one, the maintainer can manually ask for additional items and add back the `labelToAdd`.
+> **Note:** If there were multiple content items that the commenter needed and they only provided one, the maintainer can manually ask for the additional items and add back the `labelToAdd`.

 ### Add Label Webhook
-- If one of the `labelsToCheck` is added to to an existing issue then the Action uses the same workflow as the New Issue Webhook.
+- If one of the `labelsToCheck` is added to to an existing issue then the Action uses the same workflow as the *New Issue Webhook*.

 ### Closing Issues
-- This Action can be used in conjunction with the [Close Stale Issues](https://github.com/marketplace/actions/close-stale-issues) Action.
-You can set up the Stale Issues Action to delete issues with the `labelToAdd` after a certain amount of time.
+- This Action can be used in conjunction with the [Close Stale Issues](https://github.com/marketplace/actions/close-stale-issues) Action which can be set up to delete issues with the `labelToAdd` after a certain amount of time.